autoplot/documentation/javadoc/org/autoplot/spase/VOTableReader.md

+# org.autoplot.spase.VOTableReader

-# org.autoplot.spase.VOTableReaderConvert VOTable into QDataSet.
+Convert VOTable into QDataSet.
 This will return a bundle of parameters.

-VOTableReader( )
+# VOTableReader( )

 ***